A HIDA scan is used to demonstrate gallbladder function, diagnose cholecystitis, look for biliary obstruction, and visualize abnormal biliary leakage.

 After the test you should be able to resume your normal daily activities immediately.

-- Do not eat or drink anything 4 to 6 hours before the exam.
+- Do not eat or drink anything 6 hours before the exam.
 (Do not fast over 12 hours).

 - Do not take any prescription pain medications 6 hours prior to your exam.